darknight/tabby-interview/technical-writing/README.md

     ["[CLS]", "[SEP]", "b", "g", "h", "u"] // single characters are sorted before inserting
 ```

-After 1 & 2, we already have a basic vocabulary, then we start to learn the merge rules.
+After 1 & 2, we've built a basic vocabulary, next we start to learn the merge rules.

 Step 3-5 are the implementation of the training algorithm which we've described in the previous section.
-There's an important data structure called `Word` used in these steps, below is the definition of it:
+There's an important data structure called `Word` used in these steps, below is the definition:

 ```rust
 pub(super) struct Word {